Car Insurance Rates by State: 2026 Comparison

 Every company has its own unique formula for setting rates, and some companies consider certain factors more than others.
 That's why it's so important to compare quotes so you can maximize your chance of getting the best rate.

-Moving across state lines will likely impact your auto insurance rates.
+Moving across state lines will likely affect your auto insurance rates.

-As a general rule, average auto insurance rates are usually higher in states with higher requirements for minimum coverage.
+As a general rule, auto insurance rates are usually higher in states that require more insurance to drive legally.
 States with lower requirements tend to have lower average insurance rates.

-Comparing the requirements can help you start estimating your car insurance to see how your bills might change after a move.
+Comparing the requirements can help you estimate your car insurance rates to see how your bills might change after a move.

 For example, drivers who move from Ohio to Florida will likely pay more for car insurance after the move.

-Florida drivers pay $157 per month more for full coverage than Ohio drivers, on average.
+Florida drivers pay more than double what Ohio drivers pay for full coverage insurance, on average.
 This is partly because Florida requires personal injury protection (PIP) insurance, which can be expensive.

-The driving conditions of your new state may also affect your rates.
-Full coverage car insurance in Pennsylvania costs an average of $27 per month less than coverage in New Jersey.
+The driving conditions in your new state may also affect your rates.
+Full coverage car insurance in Pennsylvania costs an average of $51 per month less than coverage in New Jersey.
 Both states have identical minimum coverage requirements and are no-fault states.
 But New Jersey is more densely populated and has more traffic.

-You may also need to factor in the cost to change your registration and license with your new state DMV.
+You should also consider the cost to change your registration and license with your new state DMV.

 Frequently asked questions